jeregon1/Graphics/scene_yaml_format.md

-# Scene YAML Format (as parsed by Scene::fromYAML)
+# Scene YAML Format

-This project loads scenes from a simple, flat YAML-like file.
-Each line defines an element.
-No nested YAML or indentation is supported.
+This project loads scenes from a simple YAML-like file.

 ## Usage